 Adhere to the following tips to help ensure the results of fall yard cleanup is only preparation for winter and not serious injury.

-- Leaf blowers blow more than leaves.
-Ever notice how much dirt and debris a leaf blower kicks up, in addition to leaves, of course?
-Getting dirt blown in your eyes isn’t only uncomfortable; it can be dangerous and scratch your retina, too.
-Safety Glasses are a absolutely necessary for your Fall cleanup, however you may want to consider a hybrid safety glasses/goggle style like the Pyramex I-Force.
-The I-Force creates a seal around your eye to keep you completely protected from flying dust and debris.
+- Remember that leaf blowers blow more than leaves.
+Ever notice how much dirt and debris a leaf blower kicks up in addition to leaves?
+Getting dirt blown in the eyes isn’t only uncomfortable, but it can also be dangerous and scratch the retina too.
+Safety glasses are an absolutely necessity for fall cleanup to prevent eye damage from flying debris.
+However, consider a hybrid safety glasses/goggle style like the Pyramex I-Force since the I-Force creates a seal around eyes to keep them completely protected from flying dust and debris.

-- It takes two to handle a ladder.
+- Use teamwork when using ladders.
 Ladders, no matter how sturdy they seem, always run the risk of slipping or buckling.
-Have a family member hold the ladder for you while you climb up it, and never stand above the level noted by the manufacturer.
-Wear safety glasses, a hard hat, and safety gloves.
+Have someone hold ladders whenever someone climbs up, and never stand above the level noted by the manufacturer.
+Also, always wear safety glasses and a hard hat for added protection in a fall.

 - Protect more than limbs when using a chainsaw.
-Use chainsaws carefully to prevent any dangers to your limbs.
-Chainsaws bring other dangers, too – branches falling on your head, the loud sound creating hearing damage, and wood chips flying in your eyes.
-The Elvex ProGuard Loggers Safety Cap is equipped with it all – earmuffs, a hard hat, and a steel mesh face visor to help you stay safe while cutting down those branches this Fall.
+In addition to the possibility of limb damage, chainsaws also pose potential hazards through falling branches, their loud noise, as well as wood chips and other debris flying in the eyes.
+The Elvex ProGuard Loggers Safety Cap is equipped with everything needed “” earmuffs, a hard hat, and a steel mesh face visor “” to provide complete safety while cutting down branches this fall.